KFIZ-TV

 KFIZ-TV, UHF analog channel 34, was an independent television station licensed to Fond du Lac, Wisconsin, United States that operated from August 1, 1968, to November 30, 1972.
-The station was a sister station to KFIZ-AM, and covered an 11-county area in east-central Wisconsin.
+The station was a sister station to KFIZ radio, and covered an 11-county area in east-central Wisconsin.
 Both stations were owned by RK Communications, parent company of Fond du Lac's daily newspaper, the Fond du Lac Reporter.
 Although this was contrary to regulations, the owners were "grandfathered" due to their cross-media ownership pre-dating the regulations.

 Given the expense of broadcast quality equipment at the time, KFIZ-TV had to operate with severe limitations.
 Initially, only programming on 16mm film could be shown in color.
 Its three studio cameras were black and white, as was its only video tape machine.
 Later, two color cameras were purchased from International Video Corporation, as well as a color video tape machine (albeit in a non-standard 1" helical-scan format).
 Thus the only video taped programs that could be broadcast in color were locally produced.

 The transmitter was located north of Fond du Lac near the unincorporated community of Johnsburg.
 It was operated via remote control.
 The tower, transmitter building, and downtown studios have since been razed.
 The transmitter site is now part of the Blue Sky Green Field Wind Farm.

 A significant amount of local programming was produced outside of the studio (local sports, civic events, etc.).
 This required cameras, associated control equipment, and (later) the 1" helical-scan video tape machine to be removed from the studio and put in the station's truck.

 For live remote broadcasts, the truck was equipped with a microwave transmitter.
 If the remote site was within the immediate Fond du Lac area, the signal could be sent directly to the downtown master control.
 If the site was too far away, the truck's signal would be sent to the transmitter (due to its height and height above average area terrain).
 An engineer would need to be posted at the transmitter to switch input between master control and the remote site.